 Don’t be in the dark

-Headtorches and glow sticks are a great idea for night time and they’re always fun for the kids (and adults!)
+Headtorches and glow sticks are a great idea for night time.
+They’re not only fun but will also create a comforting and secure atmosphere for the kids at bedtime, again helping to ensure a good nights sleep for all.
 Fairy lights are also a great addition to any tent, both from an aesthetic as well as a practical point of view.
-Also check out Litecups which are currently 32% off on LittleBird.
-They’re a nifty combination of night-light and non-spill cup for kids!

 Trusty bin liners